What’s the meaning of “Ittekimasu”(行ってきます)?

 • When checking out from a hotel.

-The literal translation is “go and come back”.
-It is normal that the translation sounds unnatural, since the distinctions between cultures always have influences on languages as well.
-The meaning “Itterasshai” carrying the meaning close to “see you later”.
+The literal translation is ‘go and come back’.
+It is normal for the translation to sound unnatural, as the differences between cultures always have an impact on languages.
+The meaning of “Itterasshai” is close to “see you later”.

-One of the points that makes Japanese interesting is that there are many other meanings behind some expressions.
-By discussing “itterasshai” in various situations, we can find the messages it carries are more than “see you later”.
+One of the things that makes Japanese interesting is that there are many other meanings behind some expressions.
+By discussing “itterasshai” in different situations, we can find that the messages it conveys are more than just “see you later”.

 • Be safe on the way.